 Maria Lapetina is Counsel in the International Department of Miller & Chevalier Chartered.
-Her practice focuses on internal and government investigations, regulatory compliance, and complex cross-border litigation.
+Her practice focuses on advising clients on internal and government investigations, complex cross-border litigation, and regulatory compliance.
 She frequently conducts internal investigations on behalf of audit committees and special committees concerning potential violations of the Foreign Corrupt Practices Act (FCPA), anti-money laundering (AML) regulations, and allegations relating to potential accounting and disclosure irregularities and instances of potential insider trading.
+She has represented clients, including multinational companies, financial institutions, international development banks, and technology companies in connection with investigations before the U.S. Securities and Exchange Commission (SEC), the U.S. Department of Justice (DOJ), the Financial Industry Regulatory Authority (FINRA), and numerous other domestic and foreign regulatory agencies.

 - Represented a Latin American sports marketing and production company in connection with DOJ and other investigations pertaining to allegations of bribery, fraud, and money laundering arising out of the FIFA scandal and related civil actions.